cdscih/interviews-prep/algorithms_and_datastructures/README.md

 1. Be SURE to understand the issue well
 2. Break everything down into smaller steps and solve them 1 by 1
 3. Try brute force giving examples or drawing
-4. Give examples of the space and time complexity to see what the interviewer thinks about it
+4. Give examples of the space and time complexity
+5. Check if you're assumptions are aligned with the interviewer's

 ### Optimisations
 1. Sorting